Thirumurugan2/DL---RNN/README.md

 To develop a Recurrent Neural Network (RNN) model for predicting stock prices using historical closing price data.

 ## Problem Statement and Dataset
+A financial organization aims to predict future stock prices based on historical market data, as accurate predictions can support better investment decisions.
+However, stock price data is sequential in nature and depends on past trends, making it difficult to model using traditional methods.

+To address this, a Recurrent Neural Network (RNN) model will be developed, as RNNs are designed to handle sequential data by retaining information from previous time steps.
+The model will be trained using historical closing price data so that it can learn patterns and temporal dependencies in stock price movements.

+After training, the model will be used to predict future stock prices based on recent data inputs.
+The performance of the model will be evaluated by comparing predicted values with actual prices.

+The objective is to build a model that can capture time-based patterns effectively and provide accurate predictions for future stock trends.
+Google stock prices are given in trainset.csv and testset.csv files.

 ## DESIGN STEPS